 Being on top of these areas means quicker time to market, quicker iteration in customer development, and a higher probability of making it big.

 Adrian Scott is a pioneer of social networking, having founded Ryze.
 He was also a founding investor in Napster.
-He currently helps company build & ship technology and grow their metrics, as CEO of Coderbuddy.
+He currently helps companies build & ship technology and grow their metrics, as CEO of Coderbuddy.